joshpeterson/summa/book/second_part_of_the_second_part/treatise_on_the_cardinal_virtues/of_the_vices_opposed_to_liberality,_and_in_the_first_place,_of_covetousness/prologue.md

 (6) Whether it is a sin of the flesh or a spiritual sin?
 (7) Whether it is a capital vice?
 (8) Of its daughters.

+* Whether Covetousness Is A Sin?
+* Whether Covetousness Is A Special Sin?
+* Whether Covetousness Is Opposed To Liberality?
+* Whether Covetousness Is Always A Mortal Sin?
+* Whether Covetousness Is The Greatest Of Sins?
+* Whether Covetousness Is A Spiritual Sin?
+* Whether Covetousness Is A Capital Vice?
+* Whether Treachery, Fraud, Falsehood, Perjury, Restlessness, Violence, And Insensibility To Mercy Are Daughters Of Covetousness?